 We found a little knoll where we could park for the night just before dusk.
 We try to stay off the roads between dusk to dawn to avoid making new roadkill, so far so good.
 Due to the abundant wildlife here, Tasmania is also known as the roadkill capital of Australia.
 We watched the sunset, then closed our curtains for the night and settled deep under our blankets to stay warm.

-The building of Gordon Dam ignited one of the biggest ecological controversies of Australia.
+The building of Gordon Dam ignited one of the biggest ecological controversies in Australia.
 The construction of the hydro-electrical dam began in 1964 and the first power was produced in 1978.
 It is the largest hydroelectric dam in Australia and Gordon lake, the result of the dam, when at full capacity is the largest lake in Australia.

 Phase two of the hydro-electrical plans was to build a second dam below the current Gordon Dam but construction was halted in 1982 when 2,500 protesters from around the world formed a blockade at the proposed second site.
 The mounting controversy resulted in a massive protest of over 20,000 people.
 It was and still is, the largest protest ever held in Australia.
 The second dam was never completed as proposed and the area is protected as a world heritage site.

 Controversy over Gordon Dam still exists and some have proposed dismantling and returning the area to its previous natural environment.
-I wonder though, if they ever do it, would it ever be the same?
+I wonder though if they ever do it, would it ever be the same?

 Things that can not be undone